-Smilie, a Republican, was the representative for Pennsylvania's 9th congressional district from 1811 to 1813.
+Smilie was the representative for Pennsylvania’s 9th congressional district and was a Republican.
+He served from 1811 to 1813.

 From Jan 1794 to Feb 1813, Smilie missed 126 of 1,403 roll call votes, which is 9.0%.
 This is better than the median of 18.4% among the lifetime records of representatives serving in Feb 1813.
 The chart below reports missed votes over time.